The Duchess of Sussex has quickly risen to become one of the world's most-watched women.

 The Palace was quick to shut down the report, releasing a rare statement saying: "This never happened."

-Last week, a royal insider told US Weekly that Meghan is "fed-up" with the rumours and her inability to "stand up for herself" on social media.
+In December, a royal insider told US Weekly that Meghan is "fed-up" with the rumours and her inability to "stand up for herself" on social media.

 Meghan reportedly feels like she "has no voice" and is "frustrated" that she is unable to defend herself.